Larry Stephenson

-Larry Stephenson is an American singer-songwriter.
+Larry Lee Stephenson is an American singer-songwriter.
 He sings, plays mandolin, and writes songs in the bluegrass tradition.

 Biography

 Early years

 Stephenson learned how to play the mandolin as a young boy.
 At age 13, he recorded a 45 rpm single with his interpretation of the Osborne Brothers' Rocky Top" on one side and Jim & Jesse's "Somebody Loves You Darling" on the flip side.

 Stephenson started touring with his father Ed Stephenson in the mid 1970s in Larry Stephenson & the New Grass.
 He also toured with Cliff Waldron and Leon Morris.
 Starting in 1979, he toured with Bill Harrell and the Virginians for more than four years.
 In 1983, he joined the Bluegrass Cardinals.

 During this time, he recorded two solo albums: Sweet Sunny South in 1982 and Every Time I Sing A Love Song.
 He moved close to Nashville in April 1992.

 The Larry Stephenson Band

-Stephenson formed the band in 1989.
-Initially, Marc Keller played guitar, Doug Campbell played bass, and, Rick Allred played fiddle.
-The current lineup is Dereck Vaden (banjo), Nick Dauphinais (guitar), and Andrew Brown (bass).
+Stephenson formed the band February 10, 1989.
+Initially, Marc Keller played guitar, Doug Campbell played bass, and, Rick Allred played banjo.
+The current lineup is Derek Vaden (banjo), Matt Downing (guitar), and Norbert McGettigan (bass).